magfest/infrastructure/reggie_config/README.md

 init.yaml
 db.yaml
 ```

+WARNING: Using the hostname of the machine is recommended ONLY for single-VM
+deploys.
+The problem with setting hostname-specific config on multi-VM deploys
+is that it requires you to know exactly which config options are necessary for
+which components.
+For example, `web` and `worker` VMs each have Reggie config
+options, but there's no documentation for which is which!

 Data from any of the previously loaded files can be accessed using the Jinja
 `stack` variable, like this: `{{ stack['reggie']['db']['username'] }}`.